alphagov/tech-docs-template/README.md

 You can set page-specific options by editing the page's frontmatter.

 👉 See how [frontmatter configuration options][frontmatter] are available.

+## Adding content

+You can add content by editing the `index.html.md.erb` file.
+These files support content in:

+- Markdown
+- HTML
+- Ruby

+👉 For example, you can use Markdown and HTML to [generate different content types][example-content] and [Ruby partials to manage content][partials].

+Any file in the `source` folder ending in `.html.md.erb` produces a separate page for your website.

+👉 Learn more about [producing more complex page structures][multipage] for your website.

 ## Contribute

 👉 See the [CONTRIBUTE.md file in the tech-docs-gem repository][contribute].